Language selection

 Individuals or firms who buy and sell elvers within Canada are commonly referred to as fish buyers or fish processers.
 They may be subject to provincial regulations.
 However, not all jurisdictions have regulations for the harvest, purchase, sale or export of elvers.

-Under the new regulations, all individuals and legal entities across Canada will be subject to the same federal licensing requirements.
+Under the new regulations, all individuals and legal entities across Canada would be subject to the same federal licensing requirements.
 They would need a possession and/or export licence, depending on the scope of their planned activities.

 Impact of new regulations